HarunMbaabu/Data-Cleaning-With-Python/README.md

  df=df.dropna(axis=0, how='any')
 ~~~

 ##### dropna function here yields a dataframe as its output, and you can save it either as a DataFrame.

+#### Visualizing the dataset using matplotlib and seaborn